 Guest Post: Life’s An Adventure

+I remember the day when I started on my new life adventure.
 I remember the day I was diagnosed like it was yesterday.
 It was a hot summer night in mid-July.
 I was 8 years old at the time.
 My family was sitting around the dinner table when my pediatrician called.
 “You need to take Julie to the emergency room.
 They have to run some tests.”
 I ran to my room instantly and the tears started falling.
 “Why now?
 What’s wrong with me?”

 Like any 8-year-old you’ll meet, I wasn’t particularly keen on visiting the doctor…at any time.
 In my head, doctors meant needles.
 That was enough to keep me away forever.
 Much to my dismay, my parents got me to change clothes and head out for the emergency room.
 Our car ride there was eerily silent.